RISE Activities

 Participate in monthly workshops (four hours per month January-June; September-December) with targeted instruction using an experiential learning model to apply new skills and knowledge to advance interventions and develop Innovators.

-1:1 Meetings with the RISE Core Team
+1:1 Meetings with IDP Leadership Team

 Assessment and Feedback